 We pride ourselves in providing the most personalized, professional dental care.
-Sometimes that means addressing your dental needs on an emergency or same-day basis.
+Sometimes that means addressing your dental needs on same-day basis or an after hour emergency.
 Untreated injuries to your teeth, gums, and surrounding areas can result in infection or other complications.

-- For dental emergencies during normal business hours, call Edina Office Phone Number 952-929-9131 for a same day appointment or walk-in.
+- For dental emergencies during normal business hours, call Edina Office Phone Number 952-929-9131 for a same day appointment.

 Some emergency services offered: